-Taking the time to inspect each window for gaps; select the proper composition caulk, and apply it with care is worth every minute it takes when you consider the many benefits it brings.
+Taking the time to inspect each window for gaps; selecting the proper composition caulk, and applying it with care is worth every minute it takes when you consider the many benefits it brings.

 Caulking Your Windows Creates a Waterproof Seal Around Them

 Many materials used in constructing a house do not take well to water.
 This is especially true if wood was used to frame it, and drywall panels to form its walls, which, when you think about it, leaves most suburban and rural homes vulnerable to leaks, especially older ones.
 If there are any unsealed gaps or even minuscule cracks around the windows, they serve as invitations to rain and melting snow.

 What can be happening in front of your very eyes, yet paradoxically out of sight, is that leaks are traveling down within the walls, making their way along the frame, and heading toward the subfloor where the water will not only saturate the wood but rot it away as well.

 It can be years before the damage is discovered and you can find yourself shelling out thousands of dollars to repair the structural damage and to kill the mold that has taken up residence in the wood and surrounding walls.

 Benefit: Caulk when applied to all gaps and cracks around windows, particularly where the window jamb meets the adjacent window trim, and the trim abuts the surrounding siding, will form an impenetrable seal around them so you won’t have to wake up to the nightmare of mold and damage in the years to come.

 Caulking Around Windows Can Lower Your Energy Bills